Offcloud/offcloud-log/README.md

 - We delivered a solution to allow for uploading to a custom endpoint in Amazon S3.

 ## March 2022
-- Improved file name detection for remote uploads
+- We improved the way our system names your files uploaded to third party.
-- Improved stability of FTP/SFTP uploads
+- We increased the stability of uploading to third party using FTP/SFTP.

 ## February 2022
-- Improved downloader from Google Drive
+- We augmented the performance of uploading to Google Drive.

 ## January 2022
-- Fixed Mediafire support
+- You can now download content from Mediafire in a more stable manner.
-- Added displaying of remote option user name in the Table view
+- We added to our user interface more information about your remote uploads.